International sanctions during the Russian invasion of Ukraine: United Arab Emirates

-On 27 June 2023, the US imposed sanctions on four firms connected with Russia's Wagner Group.
+On 27 June, the U.S. imposed sanctions on four firms connected with Russia's Wagner Group.
 The companies, including Dubai-based Industrial Resources General Trading, were alleged of illicit trade of gold deals to fund the Wagner Group.
 The Treasury's Office of Foreign Assets Control also targeted two firms in Central African Republic and one in Russia.
 Dubai's Industrial Resources General Trading was sanctioned for assisting one of the sanctioned African company, Diamville.

-The UAE president Mohammed bin Zayed had the meeting with the EU official Ursula von der Leyen on 7 September 2023, in Abu Dhabi.
+The UAE president Mohammed bin Zayed had the meeting with the EU official Ursula von der Leyen on 7 September, in Abu Dhabi.
 The EU official emphasized on the UAE to stop allowing Russia to evade the EU sanctions for Ukraine invasion.
 She demanded more cooperation from the Emirati leader in addressing the issue.

 Luxury brands like Cartier and Tiffany announced that they were not purchasing Russian diamonds.
 However, the diamond companies in Russia were evading the sanctions and selling to the West through intermediaries in third countries, primarily Dubai.
 It was revealed that the Russian rough diamonds were being mixed in parcels in Dubai to hide their origin.
 Some diamond experts called Dubai the "laundromat" for the diamond industry.
 Then, the rough diamonds are send to polishers in other countries as "mixed" goods, thus preventing the diamonds from being considered as "Russian".

-On 8 November 2023, the UK Foreign Ministry targeted 29 individuals and entities operating across Russia's gold, oil and strategic sectors, which included a Dubai-based gold trader Paloma Precious DMCC and the Zimbabwean businessman Howard Jon Baker.
+On 8 November, the UK Foreign Ministry targeted 29 individuals and entities operating across Russia's gold, oil and strategic sectors, which included a Dubai-based gold trader Paloma Precious DMCC and the Zimbabwean businessman Howard Jon Baker.
 The UAE-based network was accused of funneling $300 million in gold profits to Russia and supporting its war against Ukraine.
 The UAE became the biggest hub for Russian gold since war started.
 Baker had connections with the beneficial owner of one of the Emirates' biggest gold refiners, which lost recognition due to involvement in money laundering.